-For more information about the Exhibition Hall at the Common Ground Country Fair, contact exhibition hall coordinators Anne H. Warner at dixmontchix@gmail.com or Matthew Dubois at matthebubois28@gmail.com; or contact the MOFGA Fair office at commonground@mofga.org or by calling 207-568-4142.
+For more information about the Exhibition Hall at the Common Ground Country Fair, contact exhibition hall coordinators Anne H. Warner at dixmontchix@gmail.com; Amy Frances Leblanc at amy@whitehillfarm.com; or contact the MOFGA Fair office at commonground@mofga.org or by calling 207-568-4142.